kucherenko/awesome-project-questions/README.md

   - Is there a dedicated development team for the project?
   - Are there any tasks in progress?
   - Are there any third-party services involved in the development of the project?
+  - How to get source of the project?